putuoka/c4it-blog/content/posts/2022/084-propagate-correlation-id/article.md

 ---
 title: "How to propagate HTTP Headers (and  Correlation IDs) using HttpClients in C#"
-path: '/blog/propagate-httpheader-and-correlation-id'
+path: "/blog/propagate-httpheader-and-correlation-id"
-tags: ["CSharp", "DotNet","MainArticle"]
+tags: ["CSharp", "DotNet", "MainArticle"]
 featuredImage: "./cover.png"
 excerpt: "Propagating HTTP Headers can be useful, especially when dealing with Correlation IDs.
 It's time to customize our HttpClients!"
 created: 2022-08-02